JeroenVanB/LAMAS/docs/index.md

 ### Introduction

-In this project, we are going to analyze the Dutch game called _Boeren Bridge_.
+In this project, we are going to analyse the Dutch game called _Boeren Bridge_.
 It is a card game played with four players, in which the objective is to obtain the most points, by correctly guessing the amount of tricks the player himself will take.

 [This](https://github.com/JeroenVanB/LAMAS) is the link to our github repository.